opensearch-project/project-website/_posts/2024-07-11-Optimize-storage-and-performance-using-MatchOnlyText-field.md

 ---
 layout: post
-title:  "Optimize storage and query performance with the MatchOnlyText field in OpenSearch"
+title:  "Optimize storage and performance with the MatchOnlyText field in OpenSearch"
 authors:
   - rishabhmaurya
   - macrakis